I work directly with your team. When more hands are needed, I bring in senior specialists I have worked with for years.

 Designing In Vitro & In Vivo protocols.
 As needed, I work directly on site, in the clinic, or OR, to ensure data gathered are exactly what the algorithm team needs.

 I am not a distant freelancer.
-I operate as a plug-and-play senior team member, removing the administrative and logistical friction of hiring.
+I operate as a plug-and-play senior team member, removing the administrative and logistical friction of hiring — so we can start the working relationship in a low-risk, low-overhead way.

 Hire senior expertise while maximizing your budget.
 As a Canadian resident operating through my Canadian Corporation I offer significant financial leverage for International (ie, US & European) entities.